-Intended outcome Success criteria

-Progress in Reading The profile of reading for pleasure to

-Progress in Writing continue to be developed.

-Progress in Mathematics End of year 1 phonics screening results to met or exceed national average

-Phonics For the percentage of children achieving

-'expected' and 'greater depth' to improve to

-bring results more in line with national

-For attainment of all groups to be more in

-line with 'all' children, diminishing the

-difference

-SEMH Show an improving picture for supporting
+Intended outcome Success criteria Progress in Reading The profile of reading for pleasure to Progress in Writing continue to be developed.
+Progress in Mathematics End of year 1 phonics screening results to met or exceed national average.
+Phonics For the percentage of children achieving 'expected' and 'greater depth' to improve to bring results more in line with national.
+For attainment of all groups to be more in line with 'all' children, diminishing the difference.
+SEMH Show an improving picture for supporting SEMH affecting academic learning - using PIVATS.

-SEMH affecting academic learning - using PIVATS Children are ready to learn and the appropriate resources in place to support them Attendance To reduce the number of lates.
-To raise attendance percentage more in line with national expectation of 96%
+Children are ready to learn and the appropriate resources in place to support them.
+Developing alternative strategies to support positive behaviour for learning for individual pupils.
+Attendance To reduce the number of lates.
+To raise attendance percentage more in line with national expectation of 96%.
+To develop strategies to support families with persistent absence and lateness.